MCHatcher/OBC-multiple-equilibria/README.md

 T_sim -- Simulation length for perfect foresight paths.
 A subsequent line of code sets T_sim = max(T_sim,T_guess + 30), i.e. T_guess + 30 is a lower bound because we would like to check whether the solution is away from the bound for all t>T. Using much larger values for T_sim will be appropriate if the latter is in doubt.

+T_news -- Last date at which news shocks are non-zero.

 nat_num, N_guess -- A line of code sets N_guess = nat_num*T_guess, where nat_num should be a positive integer.
 Multiplying by T_guess can make the interpretation of the 'guesses matrix' simpler, but is not essential.
 For example, if nat_num = 1, the guess matrix will be populated with all single spells at the bound consistent with T_guess.
 We consider sequences that end in 1 (i.e. last row entry is set at 1) for convenience.

 nvar = length(B1(:,1)) -- Determines the number of variables in the vector x(t) (see paper).